vAnglez/GenCyber-Summer-2022/Smart Devices/readme.md

 6. Demonstration time
 7. Congrats now you have a basic understanding of Burp Suite
 ---
-### Try to mess around with the sequence of the light
+### Try to mess around with the sequence of the light (35 Minutes)
-This is how you will recieve your points for this lab
+This is how you will receive your points for this lab